PDMLab/http-problem/readme.md

 Before sending a PR, please [create an issue](https://github.com/PDMLab/project-json/issues/new) to introduce your idea and have a reference for your PR.

-Also please add tests and make sure to run `npm run eslint`.
+Also please add tests and make sure to run `npm run lint`.

 ## License